Skip to main content

 salesive cook

-# keep temp files for debugging
+salesive cook --keep-temp # keep the temp bundle for debugging

-salesive cook --keep-temp --verbose
+salesive cook --verbose # detailed error output

 Next steps

 Need support?
-Email [email protected] or reach out via your Salesive onboarding channel.
+Email support@salesive.com or reach out via your Salesive onboarding channel.